hasan-kamal/DBLP-Query-Engine/README.md

 - It supports two types of queries on the DBLP bibliography:
     - _Query 1_: search using publication title(s) or author name; filter/sort output via date, relevance
     - _Query 2_: find authors having more than `K` publications, where `K` is given by user
+- This application was developed as part of our course project for _CSE201: Advanced Programming_

 ### Repository structure
 -  `src/` contains entire java source code